Coalescence of geodesics and the BKS midpoint problem in planar first-passage percolation: Introduction

 \subsection{Reader's guide}

 The rest of the paper is organized as follows.
-In the next section we prove Proposition~\ref{prop:attractive geodesics intro}, which is the main technical ingredient in the proof of the coalescence result of Theorem~\ref{mainthm2}.
-The latter theorem, as well as our estimate on the influence of edges, Theorem~\ref{prop:probedgebulk}, are proved in Section~\ref{sec:proofmainthm}.
-In Section~\ref{sec:the limit shape} we study the geometry of geodesics and prove Proposition~\ref{prop:nobigjumps} and Proposition~\ref{prop:limit} using our assumptions on the limit shape.
-These propositions are used in Section~\ref{sec:proofmainthm} to control the amount of time that a geodesic spends ``going in a wrong direction''.
+In the next section we prove Proposition~\ref{prop:attractive geodesics intro}, which is the main technical ingredient in our proofs.
+Theorem~\ref{mainthm2}, Theorem~\ref{prop:probedgebulk}, Theorem~\ref{thm:density} and Theorem~\ref{thm:density2} are then deduced in Section~\ref{sec:proofmainthm}.
+The first three of these theorems further require control on the amount of time that a geodesic spends ``going in a wrong direction'', as stated in Proposition~\ref{prop:limit}.
+This control is achieved in Section~\ref{sec:the limit shape} where we study the geometry of geodesics and prove Proposition~\ref{prop:nobigjumps} and Proposition~\ref{prop:limit} using our assumptions on the limit shape.
 Finally, in Section~\ref{sec:log} we establish the lower bound on the number of sides of the limit shape given in Theorem~\ref{thm:log over loglog sides}.
 The latter proof is independent of the rest of the paper.